nvmax/FluxComfyDiscordbot/readme.md

     #### prerequisite
     1. [Comfyui](https://github.com/comfyanonymous/ComfyUI) please install and configure for use.
+    - Please enable --listen on your comfyui server.
     2. Flux required files:
         *Flux.1 Dev and associated files in correct folders in comfyui please refer to [Comfyui Wiki Manual](https://comfyui-wiki.com/tutorial/advanced/flux1-comfyui-guide-workflow-and-examples) for this.
         - Note: the bot will not work without these files.